wbartels/IPSet_ASUS_Lite/README.md

 - Small one file shell script, witch also uses a temp directory.
 - No need for an external USB drive.
 - Only updates new or changed ipsets.
-- Always use incremental update far all blacklist sets.
+- Always use incremental update for all blacklist sets.
 - For all other and less frequent updated sets the ipset swap feature will be used.

 ## Installation